GStreamer/gstreamer/markdown/plugin-development/basics/boiler.md

 > It is recommended that you create a copy of the `gst-plugin` directory
 > before continuing.

-Now one needs to adjust the `Makefile.am` to use the new filenames and run `autogen.sh` from the parent directory to bootstrap the build environment.
-After that, the project can be built and installed using the well known `make && sudo make install` commands.
+Now one needs to adjust the `meson.build` to use the new filenames and run `meson build` from the parent directory to bootstrap the build environment.
+After that, the project can be built and installed using the well known `ninja -C build` commands.

 > **Note**
 >
-> Be aware that by default `autogen.sh` and `configure` would choose
+> Be aware that by default `meson` will choose `/usr/local` as a default
-> `/usr/local` as a default location.
-One would need to add
+> location.
+One would need to add `/usr/local/lib/gstreamer-1.0` to
-> `/usr/local/lib/gstreamer-1.0` to `GST_PLUGIN_PATH` in order to make
-> the new plugin show up in a gstreamer that's been installed from
+> `GST_PLUGIN_PATH` in order to make the new plugin show up in a gstreamer
-> packages.
+> that's been installed from packages.

 > **Note**
 >